spencer-owens/auto-crm/README.md

 # README

-This repository contains a structured approach for building a new vite/react application (code-named “ChatGenius”).
+This repository contains a structured approach for building a new vite/react application that is a zendesk clone.
 It follows a series of documents that guide you through project context, user flows, technology stack choices, and best practices before outlining a phased plan of development tasks.

 ---